-The alligator found in NYC was not the first.
-Here are other urban gators
+The Prospect Park Gator Was Not the First.
+Here Are Other Urban Gators.

 “We would have never accepted a package with a live animal in it,” Norman Black, a spokesperson for UPS, said at the time.
 “And certainly not an alligator.”

-What happens to abandoned alligators
+What Happens to Abandoned Alligators

 Alligators that come in the mail may seem cute when they arrive, but they can rapidly outgrow their dwellings.
 And although mailing them may be legal, at least when they are babies, owning them as pets in New York City is not, according to the city.